Isabelle-Dev/graphql/Docs/schema.md

 # Schema

-Schema will be defined here for ease of use.
+The schema for the server will be defined here for ease of use.

+Further info on graphql types and schemas can be found [here](https://graphql.org/learn/schema/).

 ## Contents